-A recursive descent parser is created to closely mimic the grammar of the language the parser is implemented for, where we define functions for handling each of the nonterminals and ways to determine what non terminal each of the token-types result in.
+A recursive descent parser mimics the grammar of the language the parser is implemented for, where we define functions for handling each of the non-terminals and ways to determine what non terminal each of the token-types result in.
 The type expression language is a very simple Boolean expression language, making parsing quite simple.